 For the vast majority of everyday problems, it may suffice to rely on the rote, lower-order learning that our children receive from their schools.

 When facing complex problems, people who are not used to critical thinking usually rely on simplistic, but often inaccurate or outdated, representations of the world propagated by mass media.

-By using higher-order thinking, we can avoid making illogical mistakes that we would normally make if we saw the world through our emotions, prejudices, and irrational thoughts.
+By using higher-order thinking skills, we can avoid making illogical mistakes that we would normally make if we saw the world through our emotions, prejudices, and irrational thoughts.

 Why is critical thinking so hard to teach

 If critical reasoning is such an important part of learning, why doesn’t school focus on teaching these vital skills?

 The quick answer is, “They try, but they can’t.”

-This is because, in order to “think critically” on a topic, one needs to have deep knowledge about a subject and apply formal logic.
+This is because, in order to “think critically” on a topic, one needs to have deep previous knowledge about a subject and apply formal logic.

 How to teach critical thinking to a child

-While there are activities or games to promote critical thinking, critical thinking goes deeper than just asking open-ended questions.
+While there are critical thinking activities or educational games to promote critical thinking, critical thinking goes deeper than just asking open-ended questions.